husniyahLiSAn/attandance-tracker-app/README.md

 ## Usage

-1. Enter the employee's name in the input field and click "Add" to add a new employee or can by enter.
+1. Enter the employee's name in the input field and click "Add" to add a new employee or click enter on your keyboard.
 Ensure the name meets the validation criteria.

 2. To record an employee's clock-in time, click the "Clock In" button next to their name.
 The button will be disabled once the employee has clocked in.